How to Clean a Car Interior

 Remove and Clean the Floor Mats

-For carpeted mats, use a carpet or upholstery cleaner and follow the instructions.
+- For carpeted mats, follow the instructions and use a carpet or upholstery cleaner.

-For rubber, vinyl, or silicone mats, use a hose to wash away excess soil.
-Mix a solution of warm water and a few drops of dishwashing liquid in a bucket.
+- For rubber, vinyl, or silicone mats: Use a hose to wash away excess soil.
+Mix a solution of warm water and a few drops of dish soap in a bucket.
 Dip a scrub brush in the solution and clean the mats.
-Rinse well and let them air-dry before placing them back in the car and continue cleaning the other areas of the interior.
+Rinse well and let them air dry.

 -